cs340-20/Whirl/FINAL REPORT.md

 ## **Team**

 - Every person on our team had tasks to work on throughout the course of the project.
-While the commits to the repository may seem lopsided, much work has been done elsewhere along the way.
-While it would have probably been better to switch up our roles more often, they have been mostly static.
+We did stick to most people having the same or a similar rolea throughout the entirety of the project, and this worked well for us.
+The commits to the repository may seem lopsided, but much, much work has been done elsewhere along the way.
+We did stick to most people having the same or a similar rolea throughout the entirety of the project, and this worked well for us.

 ## **Project Management**